DiscoverValuCompass/support-docs/docs/discover/getting-started.md

 It’s highly recommended that you complete the assessment _with the business owner or prospect_.
 Doing it together not only speeds things up but also creates trust and context for the results.

+{: .note } This is a test of a note.
+Did I show up.
+What do I look like?

 ## Required Information

 At a minimum, you’ll need these details: